 How does the type of fat you eat impact life expectancy?
 An older study, though very poignant and relevant, was published in the British Medical Journal in 1965 addressing just this question.
 This study followed patients who had already had a heart attack and were instructed to consume 1 of 3 different fats: polyunsaturated corn oil, monounsaturated olive oil, and saturated animal fats.4

 - Corn Oil Group: 30% had lower cholesterol, but only 52% survival after 2 years.

 - Olive Oil Group: 57% survival after 2 years.

 - Animal Fat Group: 75% survival after 2 years.

 You may have never heard of lipoprotein (a) levels—Lp(a) for short—but high Lp(a) levels are one of the primary causes of heart disease.
 Lowering Lp(a) levels is extremely important in prevention of heart disease.
 There are no drugs that can do this.
 There is only a dietary approach.5

 The best way to decrease Lp(a) levels (whereby decreasing risk of heart disease):

 - Eating saturated fats and Omega-3 fatty acids.

 Animal Fats Are Not the Enemy

-Saturated animal fats are not the enemy!
+Saturated animal fats are not the enemy.
 It can be hard to understand after years and years of being told they are.
-I know it was it took quite a while for me to come to accept that animal fats should play a large part in a healthy diet.

 Beyond the research, I can say from personal experience that when I switched from a low-fat diet to a diet very high in healthy animal fats over time, I began to feel much better.
 Not only do I feel better on a high-fat diet, but I lose excess body fat.